Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Introduction

 Sequence modeling has opened up new possibilities for solving a wide range of problems, and this trend seems to hold in the field of theoretical research.
-As is well known, artificial neural networks have universal approximation capabilities, and wide or deep feedforward networks can approximate continuous functions on a compact domain arbitrarily well \cite{Cybenkot1989Approximation, Hornik1989Multilayer, Leshno1993Multilayer}.
-However, in practical applications such as AlphaFold \cite{jumper2021highly}, BERT \cite{Devlin2018BERT} and GPT \cite{Brown2020Language}, the residual network structures \cite{he2016deep,he2016identity} are more preferred than the feedforward structures.
-It is observed that residual networks (ResNets) are forward Euler discretizations of dynamical systems \cite{Weinan2017A, Sander2022Residual}, and this relationship has spawned a series of dynamical system-based neural network structures such as the neural ODE \cite{Chen2018Neural}.
+As is well known, artificial neural networks have universal approximation capabilities, and wide or deep feedforward networks can approximate continuous functions on a compact domain arbitrarily well \citep{Cybenko1989Approximation, Hornik1989Multilayer, Leshno1993Multilayer}.
+However, in practical applications such as AlphaFold \citep{jumper2021highly}, BERT \citep{Devlin2018BERT} and GPT \citep{Brown2020Language}, the residual network structures \citep{he2016deep,he2016identity} are more preferred than the feedforward structures.
+It is observed that residual networks (ResNets) are forward Euler discretizations of dynamical systems \citep{Weinan2017A, Sander2022Residual}, and this relationship has spawned a series of dynamical system-based neural network structures such as the neural ODE \citep{Chen2018Neural}.
 The dynamical system-based neural network structures are expected to play an important role in various fields.

 Notably, both the language models and the dynamical systems are linked to time series modeling and have been effectively applied to non-sequential problems.
-This observation naturally leads us to question: \emph{ is there an intricate relationship between their individual successes? } This article aims to ponder upon the question.
+This observation naturally leads us to question: \emph{ is there an intrinsic relationship between their individual successes? } This article aims to ponder upon the question.
 Through a comparative study, we obtain some initial results from the perspective of universal approximation.
-Specifically, we demonstrate that there exist a finite set of mappings, referred to as the \emph{vocabulary} $V$, choosing as flow maps of some autonomous dynamical system $x'(t) = f(x(t))$, such that any continuous mapping can be approximated by compositing a sequence of mappings in the vocabulary $V$.
-This bears a resemblance to the way complex information is conveyed in natural language through constructing phrases, sentences, and ultimately paragraphs and compositions.
+Specifically, we demonstrate that there exists a finite set of mappings, referred to as the \emph{vocabulary} $V$, chosen as flow maps of some autonomous dynamical system $x'(t) = f(x(t))$, such that any continuous mapping can be approximated by composing a sequence of mappings in the vocabulary $V$.
+This bears a resemblance to the way complex information is conveyed in language through constructing phrases, sentences, and ultimately paragraphs and compositions.
 Table \ref{tab:main} provides an intuitive representation of this similarity.